Description of Plant

 - Species: Longum

-Piper longum is herb found growing in the hotter parts of India, from central Himalayas to Assam, Khasi and Mikir hills and Assam, Tamil Naidu, Andra Pradesh also.
+Piper longum is a herb found growing in the hotter parts of India, from central Himalayas to Assam, Khasi and Mikir hills, Assam, Tamil Naidu and Andhra Pradesh.
 Also found in forest of Western Ghats from Konkan to Kerala.
 In countries other than India are Malaysia, Indonesia, Singapore, Sri Lanka and in other South East Asian regions.

 - English Name: Indian Long Pepper

 - Hindi Name: Pipal, Pipli, Lendi Peepar, Pippali